SuperFola/Unamed-Endive/README.md

 Credits
 =======
+* copyright Pokémon Company ©, Game Freak inc (using the term "Pokémon" to define the kind of game)
 * logo of the game : Izaliia
 * outside tiles : WesleyFG (at the beginning for project Marnian)
 * inside tiles : Slahs